biopython/biopython.github.io/wiki/Building_a_release.md

     $ python setup.py register sdist upload
     ```

-    You need to have a login on pypi and be registered with Biopython to be
+   - You need to have a login on pypi and be registered with Biopython to be
-    able to upload the new version.
+     able to upload the new version

+   - Check this is live at <https://pypi.python.org/pypi/biopython/>

 21. Update the website and announce the release:

+    - If you haven't already, clone the ``biopython.github.io`` repository,
+      (otherwise make sure your copy is up to date):

+    ``` bash
+    $ cd ~/repositories
+    $ git clone git@github.com:biopython/biopython.github.io.git
+    ```

+     - Update the website:

+    ``` bash
+    $ cd ~/repositories/biopython.github.io
+    $ emacs _config.yml
+    $ emacs wiki/Biopython.md
+    $ emacs wiki/Download.md
+    $ git commit _config.yml wiki/Biopython.md wiki/Download.md -m "Biopython 1.67 released"
+    ```

     - before you announce the release, be sure to send your announcement
       text to the biopython-dev mailing list for